Chinese cities open up green car markets as government battles pollution

 IT engineer Zhang Shuai, 32, paid 240,000 yuan ($38,800) for a BYD e6 after receiving 114,000 yuan in Beijing and central government subsidies this month.
 China’s top selling petrol car, Ford Motor Co’s Focus, costs half as much.

 “Most of my friends and relatives were opposed to me buying the e6,” said Zhang.
-“I‘m a fan of electric vehicles, but many people in China are still skeptical.”
+“I‘m a fan of electric vehicles, but many people in China are still sceptical.”

-(This story was corrected to fix name of consultancy IHS Automotive in the 15th paragraph)